220328-Java-Full-Stack-AWS/Team-A-P2/README.md

  - Unit test coverage for service-layer classes

 ### Stretch Goals:
- - Application is merged, tested, and deployed with a fully functional CI/CD Pipeline
+ - Application is merged, tested, and deployed with a fully functional CI/CD Pipeline.

-The persistence layer shall use Hibernate ORM to translate between the database and the application server.
-The API layer shall abstract away the low-level servlets with Spring Web MVC.
-The client shall use Angular to produce an SPA which is styled to be functional and readable.
-The server should follow a proper layered architecture, and have adequate unit testing of the service layer.
-The client and server should communicate in a RESTful manner, and the server should be stateless.
+The persistence layer uses Hibernate ORM to translate between the database and the application server.
+The API layer abstracts away the low-level servlets with Spring Web MVC.
+The end users uses Angular to produce an SPA which is styled to be functional and readable.
+The server is in a proper layered architecture, and have adequate unit testing of the service layer.
+The client and server communicates in a RESTful manner, and the server is stateless.

 ## User Stories
-### Requirements:
 #### Guest
  - As a guest, I can register for an account.
  - As a guest, I can log in to my account.